-Yes, yes it is!
+Yes.
+Yes, it is!

-Whomever sent that forwarded email should have redacted/removed all of their contact’s email addresses from the forward.
-I also have to wonder about the motives of forwarding emails of others to strangers…
+Whoever sent that forwarded email should have redacted/removed all of their contact’s email addresses from the forward.
+You never expose contacts’ email addresses to folks they don’t know.

-These simple efforts by the original Sender (BCc: use) and the Forwarder (redacting) would have prevented any email addresses from being exposed to strangers.
-By not protecting these addresses they were the first to invade the privacy of their contacts.
-They caused the public display of email addresses to strangers.
+These simple efforts by the original sender (BCc: use) and the forwarder (redacting) would have prevented any email addresses from being exposed to strangers.
+Instead, by not protecting these addresses, they both, in essence, breached the privacy of their contacts.

-Strangers or Mutual Acquaintances
+Strangers or Mutual Acquaintances?

-If the only thing you have in common is that you both know the Sender or Forwarder but not each other, it is not recommended.
-The issue here is you have an email address that was not provided to you by its owner.
-If you are emailing about something you can commercially gain from you definitely should not email this “acquaintance.”
+Just because you can see an email address (that was not provided to you by its owner) does not mean the email address owner wants to hear from you.
+If you are emailing about something you can commercially gain from, you definitely should not email this “acquaintance.”
 That’s called spamming.